tommasoalberti/CSSEGIS-Covid19-Timeseries/README.md

 One can insert multiple search criteria.
+It should be noted that an error will be raised if the search criteria is not satisfied/

+    regions, timeseries = DB.select_regions(parameters='country', conditions='equal', values=('Japan', 'Italy'))
+    > ValueError: no matches found

 For example, ... #any #all